vears91/babeltrace-zipkin/README.md

 java -jar zipkin.jar
 ```

+This will start up Zipkin.
 The collector will run by default on port 9410 and the web interface will run on port 9411.

 ## Usage